ga-dc/wdi7-quiz2/README.md

 Describe the rules of scope in JavaScript.

 Your Answer:
 ``In JavaScript, scope is the set of variables, objects, and functions you have access to.
+There's local scope and global scope; local scope refers to the context in which variables objects and functions are used within a function.
+This is implemented by 'this' and 'bind'.
+Global scope refers to the use of objects variables and functions within the entire script (out side of the functions).

+I think.
 ```